About

 8. Final Wash: Running Water (20 mins)

-Note: All photographs on this website are digital scans of B&W film negatives except the images of darkroom prints, processes, and equipment (which were taken with a phone).
+Note: All photographs are scans of film negatives except those of prints, processes, and equipment (which were shot digitally).